markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

-Install `pipenv` for managing a python project and virtual environment, as well as adding/removing packages within the project folder itself rather than in macOS folders.
+Install `pipenv` for managing python projects in a virtual environment.
+Highly recommended.

 ```bash